cbevins/fire-behavior-simulator/docs/04_BasicUsage.md

 ])
 ```

+See [08 Configuration](./08_Configuration.md) for a complete list of all configuration options.

 ---
-## Step 5 - determine the required input variables
+## Step 5 - *request* the required input DagNodes

-You will initially need to see exactly which inputs are required for your currently selected variables and configuration settings:
+You will initially need to see exactly which *input* variables are required for your currently *selected* variables and configuration settings:

 ```js
 const requiredInputs = dag.requiredInputNodes()  // returns an array of DagNode references